EGTortuero/viga/README.txt

-NAME: virannot (virannot.py)
+NAME: VirAnnot (virannot.py)

 AUTHOR: Enrique Gonzalez-Tortuero <enrique.gonzaleztortuero@ucc.ie>

-DESCRIPTION: virannot is a script written in Python 2.7 that annotates viral genomes automatically (using a de novo algorithm) and predict the function of their proteins using BLAST and HHSEARCH/HHPRED.
+DESCRIPTION: VirAnnot is a script written in Python 2.7 that annotates viral genomes automatically (using a de novo algorithm) and predict the function of their proteins using BLAST and HHSEARCH/HHPRED.